ilri/cgspace-java-helpers/README.md

 Metadata curation tasks used on the [CGSpace](https://cgspace.cgiar.org) institutional repository:

 - **CountryCodeTagger**: add ISO 3166-1 Alpha2 country codes to items based on their existing country metadata
+- **FixJpgJpgThumbnails**: Fix low-quality ".jpg.jpg" thumbnails by replacing them with their originals

 Tested on DSpace 5.8.
 Read more about the [DSpace curation system](https://wiki.lyrasis.org/display/DSDOC5x/Curation+System).